Midgard, le monde des Hommes dans la mythologie nordique

 • Hel (Old Norse Helheimr) is the realm of the dead.

-• Muspelheim (Old Norse Múspellsheimr) is the kingdom of fire and chaos.
+• Muspelheim (Old Norse Múspellsheimr) is the realm of fire and chaos.

-The Bifrost (Old Norse Bifröst) is a direct connection between the realms of Asgard and Midgard.
-The Bifrost is a rainbow bridge, and according to the Edda Prose, it stretches from the realm of men all the way to heaven in Himinbjörg, which is the home of Heimdallr, the guardian of the Bifrost Bridge.
+The Bifrost (in Old Norse Bifröst) is a direct connection between the realms of Asgard and Midgard.
+The Bifrost is a rainbow bridge, and according to the Prose Edda, it extends from the realm of men up to the sky at Himinbjörg, which is the home of Heimdallr, the guardian of the Bifrost bridge.

-If you've seen the Marvel Thor movies, then you have a great picture of what the Bifrost is.
+If you have seen the Marvel Thor movies, then you have a good image of what the Bifrost is.

 MIDGARD HAS MANY NAMES

-Midgard is known by many names in many languages and across various civilisations.
-"The house of men" or Mannaheim, which is another known name for this kingdom.
-For example, the extinct Germanic language, Gothic, used a term Midjun-gards which means "middle court", which is also another name for Middle-earth.
+Midgard is known by many names in many languages and across various civilizations.
+"The home of men" or Mannaheim, which is another known name for this realm.
+For example, the extinct Germanic language Gothic used a term Midjun-gards which means "middle enclosure", which is also another name for Middle-earth.

 There are also many variants of the name Midgard in other languages, such as Mittilagart (Old High German), Middangeard in Old English which is now known as Middle-earth, and as Middilgard which was mentioned in the old Saxon epic poem Heliand.

-Thor, son of the father of fathers Odin, is the protector of the kingdom of humans and the kingdom of the Aesir.
+Thor, son of the father of fathers Odin, is the protector of the realm of humans and the realm of the Aesir.
 The god of thunder is also called "the defender of Midgard and Asgard".

 But that's not all!

-Thor travels between the realms using the Bifrost Bridge.
-Although Thor protects both the human and Asgard worlds, the gates of Asgard are kept safe by Heimdallr.
+Thor travels between the realms using the Bifrost bridge.
+Although Thor protects both worlds, that of humans and that of Asgard, the gates of Asgard are securely guarded by Heimdallr.
 Heimdallr is Asgard's first line of defense, while Thor is its last defense.

-Beyond the gates of Asgard and into the realm of humans, Thor protects the humans from the Jötunns.
-Even as the mighty god Thor keeps both worlds safe, the god of gods Odin keeps a careful watch over the human realm with the help of his two loyal ravens.
+Beyond the gates of Asgard and up to the realm of humans, Thor protects humans from the Jötunns.
+Even though the mighty god Thor ensures the safety of both worlds, the god of gods Odin watches carefully over the realm of humans with the help of his two faithful ravens.

-A vast and impassable ocean surrounds the realm of humans, and a powerful creature dwells in the ocean - the Midgard Serpent Jormungand (Old Norse Jörmungandr).
-This ocean dweller is so huge that it circles the entire human world, its head reaching to its tail.
+A vast and impassable ocean surrounds the realm of humans, and a powerful creature dwells in the ocean - the Midgard serpent Jormungand (in Old Norse Jörmungandr).
+This ocean dweller is so enormous that it encircles the entire human world, its head reaching its tail.
 It then forms a magnificent Ouroboros, the symbol of the infinite and the eternal.
 The mighty serpent Jormungand has two siblings - Fenrir and Hel.

-According to the Edda Prose, Midgard will be destroyed in the Ragnarök.
-It is said that Jormungand will emerge from the ocean and poison the sea and land with his powerful venom.
-In addition, the Midgard Serpent will cause the sea to rise and crash to the ground.
+According to the Prose Edda, Midgard will be destroyed during Ragnarök.
+It is said that Jormungand will emerge from the ocean and poison the sea and the land with its powerful venom.
+Moreover, the Midgard serpent will raise the sea and cause it to crash onto the land.

-Most importantly, the fire giant Surtr (Old Norse for "The Black One") will end all existence in the realm of men by setting it on fire.
-The final and ultimate battle will take place on the plane Óskópnir (also known as Vígríðr), resulting in the destruction of the human realm and all life within it, while the earth sinks into the sea.
+More importantly, the fire giant Surtr (in Old Norse "The Black") will end all existence in the realm of men by setting it ablaze.
+The final and ultimate battle will take place on the plane Óskópnir (also known as Vígríðr), leading to the destruction of the human realm and all the life it contains, while the earth will sink into the sea.

-However, it is said that the earth will rise once more, but this time even greener and more fertile.
-The cycle of creation will repeat itself, and life will begin again.
+However, it is said that the earth will rise once again, but this time even greener and more fertile.
+The cycle of creation will repeat, and life will begin anew.

-In recent history, Midgard, better known as Middle-earth, has inspired many writers in the epic high fantasy genre to come up with incredible stories, exceptional characters and epic events.
-Some of the best examples are the epic high fantasy stories written by J.R.R.
-Tolkien, such as "The Hobbit", "The Lord of the Rings", "The Peoples of Middle-earth", and many others.
+In recent history, Midgard, better known as Middle-earth, has inspired many writers of the high epic fantasy genre, who imagined incredible stories, exceptional characters, and epic events.
+Among the best examples are the high epic fantasy stories written by J.R.R.
+Tolkien, such as "The Hobbit," "The Lord of the Rings," "The Peoples of Middle-earth," and many others.

-Such was the popularity of these books that it became a solid basis for recreating the stories in the form of successful big screen films.
-All of these films helped to improve people's perception of Middle Earth and its inhabitants.
+The popularity of these books was such that it became a solid foundation to recreate the stories in the form of successful big screen movies.
+All these films helped improve people's perception of Middle-earth and its inhabitants.

-If you enjoy reading about trolls, dragons, wizards, elves, dwarves and all the other creatures of Middle Earth, these stories are for you.
+If you like reading stories about trolls, dragons, wizards, elves, dwarves, and all the other creatures of Middle-earth, these stories are made for you.

 Who doesn't love a good epic fantasy story with wizards and dragons?

-In addition, Marvel Comics and the Marvel movies have given us another perspective of the entire Norse universe and all of its realms, including the human realm.
-These films have given us a more accurate view of how Norse mythology and the entire Norse cosmos were imagined.
+Moreover, Marvel Comics and the Marvel movies have given us another perspective of the entire Norse universe and all its realms, including the realm of humans.
+These movies have given us a more accurate insight into how Norse mythology and the entire Norse cosmos were imagined.

 MIDGARD AND ODIN'S HALL

-Thanks for reading, it's a pleasure to write for Odin's Hall, the leading brand in accessories from Norse mythology.
+Thank you for reading me, it is a pleasure to write for Odin's Hall, the reference brand in accessories inspired by Norse mythology.

-You can visit our collections of Viking jewellery to remind you every day of the legends of Norse mythology.
+You can visit our collections of Viking jewelry to remind you every day of the legends of Norse mythology.

 You can also continue your reading by discovering Adsgard, the city of the gods for example.